Eat your way to healthier sperms!!! Foods from the Indian kitchen aid in sperm health.

 4. Foods Rich in Vitamin D

 Vitamin D increases the calcium levels in the sperm and improves its motility, and also helps with the ability of the sperm to fuse with the egg, inside your partners uterus.
 Low vitamin D has been directly associated with low sperm quality in several studies.
-Along with vitamin C and E, vitamin D has also been reported to have antioxidative properties that prevent the sperms from free radical damage.

-Some sources of vitamin D (apart from the early morning sun) are Egg Yolks, Fatty Fish, Liver, Milk and several kinds of cereal and pulses.
+Some sources of vitamin D (apart from the early morning sun) are Egg Yolks, Fatty Fish, Liver, Milk, and several kinds of cereal and pulses.
 However, our advice would be to consume skimmed milk as whole milk can again harm your sperm health.
-Similarly, some of these foods may have a not so desired effect on your heart and can also be dangerous if you are obese.
+Similarly, some of these foods may have a not-so-desired effect on your heart and can also be dangerous if you are obese.

 5. Dark Chocolate